Harvest Festivals Not Widely Documented in Karnataka

 Villages in Baramulla Disrict, Jammu & Kashmir

-According to 2011 census of India, Badgam district has 462 villages and rural localities.
+According to 2011 census of India, Badgam district has 474 villages and rural localities, out of which 12 rural localities are uninhabited.
 The district is also spelled as Budgam.
 Total population of this district is 753745.
-The villages of Badgam are surrounded by lush meadows, apple orchards, and snow-capped mountains, offering a glimpse into the serene rural life of Kashmir.
-Each village carries … Read more
+The villages of Badgam are surrounded by lush meadows, apple orchards, and snow-capped mountains, offering a glimpse into the … Read more

 Women Storytellers and Healers in Rural Malda